mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 more than three such devices can be implanted.

 Full-body Cybernetics
-The ultimate in cybernetics is the so-called ‘brain-in- a-jar’ or ‘brain-in-a-box’ full body replacement.
+The ultimate in cybernetics is the so-called ‘brain-in-a-jar’ or ‘brain-in-a-box’ full body replacement.
 In this scenario, a biological brain is placed within a robot body.
 This procedure is inherently dangerous and can cause lasting psychological harm even if entirely successful.
 The